monkey-music-challenge/javascript-starter-kit/README.md

 In order to complete the challenge, implement your AI so that `monkey.move` makes the right choices.
 Pathfinding and AI ftw!

+## Bugs

+If you find any bugs in our code.
+Please submit an issue or a pull request to the original repository.